29 Jun Mother of the Bride Dress Etiquette

 Q: Should the Mother of the Groom coordinate her outfit with the Mother of the Bride?

 A: Traditionally the Mother of the Bride chooses her dress first and notifies the Mother of the Groom so they can coordinate their outfits.
 You don’t want the mothers looking at odds with each other because one is dressed more formally or they’re wearing clashing colors.
+The dresses should fit well together and flatter one another.

 Q: What should the stepmother of the bride or groom wear?
 Does she need to “tone down” her attire at all?

-A: This is a tricky one depending on how involved the stepmother has been in raising the bride or groom and the relationship the stepmom has with the mother.
+A: This is tricky depending on how involved the stepmother has been in raising the bride or groom and the relationship the stepmom has with the mother.
 If the stepmother is close to the bride or groom and the bride or groom’s mother will not be offended, it is acceptable to dress in a gown similar to what the mother of the bride/groom is wearing.
 If anyone feels uncomfortable, the stepmother should wear what the guests are wearing.
 Remember, this is not a competition and the stepmother should not try to upstage the mother or the bride.

 Q: Should the Mother of the Bride/Groom choose a dress with some coverage?